espnet/espnet/doc/docker.md

 The arguments required for the docker configuration have a prefix "--docker" (e.g., `--docker_user`, `--docker_gpu`, `--docker_egs`, `--docker_folders`). `run.sh` accept all normal ESPnet arguments, which must be followed by these docker arguments.
 All docker containers are executed using the same user as your login account.
 If you want to run the docker in root access, set the `--docker_user` to `false`.
 In addition, you can pass any enviroment variable using `--docker_env` (e.g., `--docker_env "foo=path"`)

+### Using GPU-based containers

-Additionally, you can run any bash script implemented in the egs folder using `--docker_cmd`:
+You can run any bash script implemented in the egs folder using `--docker_cmd`:
 ```sh
 $ cd docker
 $ ./run.sh --docker_gpu 0 --docker_egs chime4/asr1 --docker_cmd foo.sh --arg_1 <arg_1> --arg_2 <arg_2>